-Lynda Carter, 68, Stuns As She Poses For New Photo With Her Lookalike Daughter
+Lynda Carter, 68, Stuns As She Poses For New Photo With Her Look-Alike Daughter

 Lynda Carter looked gorgeous in a new photo with her daughter, Jessica Altman.
-The Wonder Womanstar, 68, posed with her mini-me daughter, 29, in front of a grand staircase inside of her Maryland mansion in the sweet photo posted to Instagram.
+The Wonder Woman star, 68, posed with her mini-me daughter, 29, in front of a grand staircase inside of her Maryland mansion in the sweet photo posted to Instagram.

 In the pic, Lynda looked as young as ever as she hugged her not-so-little girl from behind.
-The actress, who played the iconic TV superhero from 1975-1979, was wearing white capri pants and a light blue blouse and had her brunette hair pulled into a high ponytail for the mother-daughter photo.
+The actress, who played the iconic TV superhero from 1975 to 1979, was wearing white capri pants and a light blue blouse and had her brunette hair pulled into a high ponytail for the mother-daughter photo.

 Jessica, who inherited her famous mom’s gorgeous looks, wore a floral mini sundress and wore her long dark hair in waves while smiling as the Wonder Woman star leaned her chin on her shoulder.
 In the pic, Jessica, who is one of two children Lynda shares with her husband Robert Altman, looked just like her mom did when she starred in the ’70s superhero drama on television back in the day.